dav3860/vmbix_zabbix_module/README.md

 From **source**:

-You need to download the Zabbix 2.2.x source and:
+You need to download the Zabbix source and:

 ```
 cd <source_zabbix>
 ./configure
-make

 cd <source_zabbix>/src/modules/
 ```

 and you should create a new directory with this git repo content.
 After that, inside of the new module directory, a `make` is enough.
 This will create the zbx_vmbix.so file.
+Put into into /usr/lib/zabbix/modules for example.

 **binary**:
 A compiled module is provided too (tested on Centos 6 x64).